LiskArchive/lisk-core/qa/README.md

   - Newly introduced features for a particular release to be covered with new feature scenarios.

-## Checklist
-* For every release run through this [checklist](docs/qa_round_template.md).

-This document details how to install Lisk Core Qa External from source.
+This document details how to install Lisk Core QA from source.
 If you have satisfied the requirements from the Pre-Installation section, you can jump directly to the next section [Installation Steps](#installation).

 ## Index